Registration with the Disability Resource Center

 Checking on the Status of Materials

-A student wanting a status update on their materials can email us anytime at firstname.lastname@example.org.
+If you’d like a status update on your materials, email us anytime at firstname.lastname@example.org.

 Under U.S. Copyright law, accessible files (e-text) provided to the student can be used solely for eligible student’s own educational purposes and cannot be copied, shared, or distributed for use by others.